-About one third of the Western European population has fructose malabsorption – the inability to absorb fructose efficiently.
-This problem can affect women even more strongly than men.
+About one-third of the Western European population has fructose malabsorption – the inability to absorb fructose efficiently.12 This problem can affect women even more strongly than men.
 The researchers in this particular study pointed to estrogen as the reason, since estrogen activates an enzyme that alters the metabolism of tryptophan from serotonin (happy) to kynurenic (not happy).
-It doesn’t help that women have less tryptophan in their bodies than men to begin with, so anything that further decreases the amount of it or alters its metabolism is going to adversely affect their serotonin levels, leading to low serotonin symptoms.
+It doesn’t help that women have less tryptophan in their bodies than men to begin with, so anything that further decreases the amount of it or alters its metabolism is going to adversely affect their serotonin levels, leading to low serotonin symptoms.13

 Alcohol is a psychoactive agent that depresses the central nervous system.
 Small to moderate amounts of alcohol can increase the amount of serotonin in the body temporarily, which can be a problem for those taking an SSRI, since an additional increase in serotonin puts them at risk of serotonin toxicity syndrome.

-Dopamine is a metabolite of phenylalanine, and altered brain dopamine concentrations have been linked with mental illness, particularly schizophrenia.
-The direct injection of dopamine into the brain ventricles of humans can induce hallucinations and psychotic episodes.
+Dopamine is a metabolite of phenylalanine, and altered brain dopamine concentrations have been linked to mental illness, particularly schizophrenia.
+The direct injection of dopamine into the brain ventricles of humans can induce hallucinations and psychotic episodes.16

 Considering the bounty of healthier alternatives available, there’s no reason for us to continue poisoning our bodies with chemicals that alter our brain chemistry (for the worse).
 A fermented drink like kombucha – available in a variety of flavors – will not only refresh you in ways that chemical-laden soft drinks can’t, it will also add beneficial flora to your gut, which in turn can raise serotonin production and help your body heal itself.